simon-v/bchinfo.org/_data/devdocs/en/guides/block_chain.md

 [consensus][/en/glossary/consensus]{:#term-consensus}{:.term}.
 The validation rules these nodes follow to maintain consensus are called [consensus rules][/en/glossary/consensus-rules]{:#term-consensus-rules}{:.term}.
-This section describes many of the consensus rules used by Bitcoin Core.
+This section describes many of the consensus rules used by Bitcoin Cash Node.

 {% endautocrossref %}